Yaminikanta-code/GIF-APP/README.md

 - Fetch and display a random GIF from the Giphy API.
 - Fetch a tag-specific GIF based on user input.
-- Uses a reusable custom React hook (`useGif`) for API integration.
+- Uses a reusable custom React hook (`useGIF`) for API integration.

 ---